3 Tips for Marketing a New Wedding Photography Business

 Where to Get Wedding Photography Clients?

-Your current clients are your best ambassadors, and referrals are an excellent way to get wedding .
+Your current clients are your best ambassadors, and referrals are an excellent way to get wedding business.
 Make sure they have everything they need to recommend your services, like a business phone number and a website.

-In an ideal world, all your clients would find you by -of-mouth, but realistically that won’t happen spontaneously, not without many months or even years of legwork.
+In an ideal world, all your clients would find you by word-of-mouth, but realistically that won’t happen spontaneously, not without many months or even years of legwork.
 Put your portfolio on your website.
 Get some business cards and nicely printed promo cards.
 Make sure your SEO is up to scratch and if you’re not too sure about that sort of thing, do research.
 And make friends with all the wedding planners you meet.

 How to get clients?How to get clients?How to get clients?